 How do I get rid of moles?

 If moles are making a mess of your yard, contact Montgomery Exterminating.
-Offering mole control services for properties in and around Tulsa, our team of pest control pros will evaluate your problem and develop a plan of action that will address your mole problem.
+Offering mole control services for properties in and around Tulsa, our team of Tulsa, OK pest control pros will evaluate your problem and develop a plan of action that will address your mole problem.

 Schedule Your Free Estimate

 Complete the form below to schedule your no obligation inspection